PesivadiyaRutvik/FormValidation/README.md

 This project made using angular use templete driven form.

+## Stap to run localy

+download first then open in cmd type npm insatll then ng serve then go browser and run using `http://localhost:4200/`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.